d2l-ai/d2l-vi/chapter_computer-vision/image-augmentation_vn.md

 ## Common Image Augmentation Method
 -->

-## Phương pháp tăng cường ảnh thông dụng
+## Phương pháp Tăng cường ảnh Thông dụng
 <!--
 In this experiment, we will use an image with a shape of $400\times 500$ as an example.
 -->